rancher/fleet/.github/pull_request_template.md

 <!--
   Please provide a unit or e2e test if possible.

-  To simplify the reviewing process of this pullrequest, please explain how it should be tested.
+  To simplify the reviewing process of this pull request, please explain how it should be tested.
-  The following is just an exammple
+  The following is just an example

 ## Test